7 High-potential startup concepts

 Any random banknote could have an interesting history — a set of stories, events comments across locations

-The app could use combination of image analysis, entity identification techniques and OCR in order to be able to identify a banknote, perform validation, identify and scan the unique identifiers of the specific banknote.
+The app could use a combination of image analysis, entity identification techniques, and OCR in order to be able to identify a banknote, perform validation, identify and scan the unique identifiers of the specific banknote.

 4. News Synopsis via interactive Video experiences

-Personalization on top of collections of independent pieces of content, is quite conventional now days.
+Personalization on top of collections of independent pieces of content is quite conventional nowadays.
 But how about dynamically synthesizing a short news video for each user, as a single personalized experience?
 Imagine an intelligent process to summarize the daily news as one video, which is also interactive and according to the preferences of each particular user.